 Baltimore Child Custody Attorney

-Child Custody Attorney in Baltimore, Maryland
+Assisting Clients With Child Custody Matters in Maryland

-Physical and legal custody
+Physical and Legal Custody

 There are two types of custody that are often addressed in court.
 Legal custody is the right of a parent to make the important decisions that impact a child’s life.
 The parent with legal custody or the parents with joint legal custody can decide on matters, including academics, religion, healthcare, and more.
 Physical custody is the parenting arrangement.
 This facet of custody is awarded to the parent that will house the child more of the time.
 This parent is sometimes called the “custodial parent” or “primary caretaker.”

-Joint and sole custody
+Joint and Sole Custody

 Most parents settle the matter with a joint custody arrangement.
 They both have legal custody and a shared physical custody arrangement, with one as the custodial parent.
 Parents are generally asked to work together to mitigate the effects of the divorce on the child.
 This often means maintaining the child’s social, academic, domestic, and religious life.
 Some of the factors the state will consider when assessing a joint custody arrangement include: